aces/Loris-MRI/docs/scripts_md/DICOM.md

 Returns a sorted array of references to element arrays.

-RETURNS: sorte array of references
+RETURNS: sorted array of references

 ### setIndex($val)